reactjs/server-components-demo/README.md

 ## When will I be able to use this?

 Server Components are an experimental feature and **are not ready for adoption**.
-For now, we recommend experimenting w Server Components via this demo app. **Use this in your projects at your own risk.**
+For now, we recommend experimenting with Server Components via this demo app. **Use this in your projects at your own risk.**

 ## Setup